AIandGlobalDevelopmentLab/eo-poverty-review/README.md

-# An Overview of Earth Observation in Machine Learning, Causality, and Poverty Research <a id="overview"></a>
+# An Overview of Earth Observation in Machine Learning, Causal Inference, and Poverty Research <a id="overview"></a>

 *Description:* List of papers on earth observation, causal inference, machine learning, and/or poverty research compiled by [Kaz Sakamoto](https://github.com/ksakamoto09) for a [systematic literature review](https://osf.io/vrw6d) in collaboration with [Adel Daoud](https://github.com/adeldaoud) and [Connor T. Jerzak](https://github.com/cjerzak).
 To find associated `.bib` entries, see [`eo-poverty-review/citations`](https://github.com/AIandGlobalDevelopmentLab/eo-poverty-review/tree/main/citations).